-Open Enrollment in Ohio for the Health Insurance Exchange began on November 1st for 2017 effective dates and ended on January 31st.
+Open Enrollment in Ohio for the Health Insurance Exchange began on November 1st for 2018 effective dates.
 However, SEP exceptions are available the entire year.
 This Marketplace allows you to buy your private individual, family or small business healthcare without risking denial for underwriting reasons.
 Pre-existing conditions are covered, and no waiting periods or surcharges will be imposed.
 Exchange enrollment was higher than last year, despite recent Medicaid expansion.
-2018 OE begins on November 1, but ends early, on December 15th.

 The effective date of coverage for these policies depends upon when the application was received.
 However, if you apply after December 15th, it is possible your effective date will be later than January 1st.
 Although the .Gov website has experienced major delays and glitches in previous years, our website offers identical rates and we have had no software issues.
 We also provide a much easier enrollment process that will save you hours of time and frustration, since we handle the bulk of the work for you.

 NOTE: Open Enrollment for Seniors (Age 65 and older) always starts earlier.
 Medicare Supplement and Advantage plans (that replace original Medicare) are popular Medigap options that can reduce out-of-pocket expenses, such as deductibles and copays.
 Part D prescription drug coverage is also offered, although sometimes included in Advantage contracts.
 An additional enrollment period takes place when you reach age 65, regardless of the time of year.
 Many companies (UnitedHealthcare, Cigna, Aetna, Colonial Penn, Gerber, Medico, USAA, and Humana) offer Medigap plans to Seniors, but not private individual coverage if you are under age 65.

 Three New Companies